 - The greater strength-to-weight ratio of steel provides built-in resistance to structural damage from earthquakes, high winds, and heavy snows.

 - A steel noncombustible building is made of more fireproof building materials.
 Therefore, a commercial-grade metal building is more resistant to fire damage, too.

 - Since steel offers no resistance to current, it is safer than wood when struck by lightning.
 In a properly grounded metal building, lightning flows through the framing, passing harmlessly into the ground.

 - As an inorganic material, steel even repels damaging mold, mildew, and wood-hungry termites!

 When getting an insurance quote, be sure the agent knows the specific type of structure you are insuring.
 Also, let the agent know about any additional fire safety measures included in the construction.

-Talk to a RHINO steel building adviser today about your next low-rise building project.
+Talk to a RHINO steel building adviser today about your next building project.
 You can depend on their expertise to get you the right structure at the right price.

 Call RHINO now at 940.383.9566 for details and a free quote.